|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

-Once you have listed the reasons why you are looking to get new members into your group, you should have a pretty good idea of how many individual members and members who speak for organizations you will need to recruit.
+Once you have listed the reasons you are looking to get new members into your group, you should have a pretty good idea of how many individual members and coalition members you will need to recruit.

 For example: Starting a plan for increasing participation in community action

-Let's think about the neighborhood abandoned building clean-up example.
+Let's think about the abandoned building example.
 How many people do we need to clean up the area?
 It's a big yard, and it is very messy.
-We'd like to get it done in one day, so a best guess is that it will take 15 people at least.
+We'd like to get it done in one day, so the best guess is that it will take at least 15 people.

-There are five die-hard members of my organization, and a few others around the neighborhood have offered their help if something came up.
-Well, now something has.
+There are five diehard members of my organization, and a few others around the neighborhood have offered their help if something came up.
+Well, now we have something.

 So we know that we need to get ten more people to commit to this project.
-Of course, we'd love to get ten new long-term members, but for now we know just need ten more warm bodies to help clean the area.
+Of course, we'd love to get ten new long-term members, but for now, we just need ten more warm bodies to help clean the area.

-Okay, now we know what we want new members for.
-And we know that we need at least ten more.
+Okay, now we know why we want new members, and we know that we need at least ten more.
 Wow!
-This is simple.
 We're already starting to have a plan.
-Okay, now let's think big.
-Let's go back to the city wide beautification effort.
+Okay, now, let's think big.
+Let's go back to the city-wide beautification effort.

-Even if our organization gets all the people we need to clean up the area that initially sparked our beautification efforts, we will certainly need to have members who represent other organizations in our coalition.
-We need to have members who can coordinate the efforts of their organizations so that the whole city will become beautiful.
+If our organization gets all the people we need to clean up the area that sparked our beautification efforts, we will still need members representing other organizations in our coalition.
+We need to have members who can coordinate the actions of their organizations so that the whole city will become beautiful.